-The solution begins with a simple, standardized survey.
-(Simple to encourage consistent use, standardized to ensure valid benchmarking.)
+The solution begins with a simple, standardized survey: Simple to encourage consistent use, and standardized to ensure valid benchmarking.

-Internal matter leads will now be automatically prompted to complete the new vendor performance survey when closing a matter in Brightflag.
+Internal matter leads are automatically prompted to complete the vendor performance survey when closing a matter in Brightflag.
 They can also choose to proactively complete the survey at more frequent intervals.
-(That flexibility will be most useful when managing matters likely to remain open for a year or more.)
+That flexibility will be most useful when managing matters likely to remain open for a year or more.

 Survey responses are immediately reflected in reporting dashboards and ready for strategic analysis.
 Admin users can select and compare multiple vendors across one or more qualitative performance criteria.
 For example, maybe you’d like to visualize the relative strengths and weaknesses of all the firms supporting a certain practice area.